 Climate change is making wildfires worse.
-Our warming temperatures contribute to both the severity and duration of many wildfires, and this trend is projected to increase in the coming decades.1, 2
+Greenhouse gases from the combustion of fossil fuels are making much of our planet hotter, which contributes to the severity and duration of many wildfires.1 This trend is projected to increase in the coming decades.2,3

 How does wildfire smoke affect our health?

 Immediate health impacts of smoke inhalation can include coughing, difficulty breathing, eye irritation, scratchy throat, runny nose, chest pain, headaches, and asthma attacks.
-Smoke inhalation can also exacerbate preexisting conditions, like heart disease.4
+Smoke inhalation can also exacerbate preexisting conditions, like heart disease.10

-Wildfire smoke can contain toxic air pollutants such as polycyclic aromatic hydrocarbons, benzene, and formaldehyde.5, 6 Wildfire smoke lingers and spreads, causing major health problems.
-Cleaning up from fires also exposes people to potentially hazardous conditions, such as heavy metals in ash and dust, and risk of injury from unstable buildings and debris.
+Wildfire smoke can linger.
+Cleaning up from fires also exposes people to potentially hazardous conditions, heavy metals in ash and dust, and risk of injury from unstable buildings and debris.

 Wildfires can also take a toll on mental health.
-Living through a wildfire can make people more vulnerable to depression and post-traumatic stress disorder,7 and research shows that exposure to the fine particle pollution in wildfire smoke may be associated with anxiety, depression, and even increased risk of suicide.8
+Living through a wildfire can make people more vulnerable to depression and post-traumatic stress disorder,12 and exposure to soot pollution may be associated with anxiety and depression.13

 How to stay safe in wildfires

-Pay attention to air quality alerts.
-Many phones allow you to track air quality in weather apps.
-You can find air quality and fire information for your area at AirNow.gov.
+Heed air quality alerts.
+Rely on phone weather apps to track air quality and act accordingly.
+You can also access air quality and wildfire information at AirNow.gov.

 Minimize smoke exposure.
-During a wildfire, make a plan to keep smoke outside.
-Choose a room that can be closed off from outside air, and if possible, set up a portable air cleaner or filter.
-(Here are more tips from EPA on setting up a "clean room" during wildfires.13)
+To keep smoke outdoors, choose a room that can be closed off from outside air, and if possible, set up a portable air cleaner or filter.
+Follow these instructions from EPA on creating a "clean room" during wildfires.

 Keep children safe

-Children are especially vulnerable to wildfire smoke.
-They breathe faster than adults, and their small lungs are still developing.
-Children with allergies, asthma, or chronic health issues may have more trouble breathing during wildfires, and unfortunately, the most effective masks are not manufactured to seal around small faces.
+Children breathe faster than adults and their small lungs are still developing, making them uniquely at risk.
+Children with allergies, asthma, or chronic health issues may have more trouble breathing during wildfires.
+Bookmark these tips from the CDC on protecting kids in wildfires.